Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series, more

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Mahomes has been on fire of late.
-He has thrown for 286 or more yards in two of the past three games.
-In a 31-28 loss at Jacksonville on Oct.
-6, he completed 29 of 41 yards for 318 yards and one touchdown with one interception.
-He has consistently gone over his passing yards market in five of the last seven games when facing a team with a losing record.
-The SportsLine model projects 292 yards passing, giving this a 4.0 rating.
+Jackson has gone under 238 yards in three of the four games he has played in.
+In a 37-20 loss at Kansas City on Sept.
+28, he threw for 147 yards and one touchdown with one interception.
+The SportsLine model projects 190.8 yards passing, giving this a 5 out of 5 rating.
 Pick it at Sleeper:

-Pacheco has rushed for 47 or fewer yards in five of the last seven games.
-He has six unders in his last 10 games where the Chiefs have been favored, with an average of 29.5 rushing yards per game.
-The model projects Pacheco will have 36.9 yards rushing, giving this a 3.0 rating.
+Achane has rushed for 67 or more yards in each of the past three games.
+In Sunday's win over the Falcons, he carried 18 times for 67 yards.
+The model projects Achane will have 79.3 yards rushing, giving this a 4.5 out of 5 rating.

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 43-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.